Updated August 2023

 - Must be able to attend full day of camp

-- Must be willing to follow Covid-19 camp policies and procedures (including screening and healthy practices) to help reduce the risk of Covid-19 transmission between participants
+- Must be willing to follow camp Health Policies and procedures (including screening and healthy practices) to maintain the well-being of the camp community

-Camp Forget-Me-Not/Camp Erin DC is founded on the belief that every person deserves the opportunity to express his or her feelings of grief in a supportive and understanding environment.
+Camp Forget-Me-Not/Camp Erin DC is founded on the belief that every person deserves the opportunity to express their feelings of grief in a supportive and understanding environment.
 Based on this belief, the guiding principles of Camp Forget-Me-Not/Camp Erin DC are:

 - Grief is a normal process in response to the loss of a loved one

-- Each child has the natural capacity to heal in his or her own timeframe
+- Each child has the natural capacity to heal in their own timeframe

 - The duration and intensity of grief is unique to each individual